fletcherm/glsec_2011/one/01_slide.md

     And the exit status should be 0

 !SLIDE
+# Back it up with Ruby #

+!SLIDE code
+    When /^I ping the server$/ do
+      TCPSocket.open(IP, PORT) do |conn|
+        conn.puts args.join(' ')
+        @response = conn.gets
+      end
+    end

+!SLIDE code
+    Then /^the client should receive
+           a positive response$/ do
+      @response.strip.should == "ACK"
+    end

+!SLIDE
 # Red unit tests #

 !SLIDE
 # Green unit tests #

+!SLIDE
+# Develop units until you think you're done #

 !SLIDE
 # Green system tests #